 We are the exclusive licensee under our agreement with Xigen of a portfolio of patents and patent applications that relate, among other things, to JNK ligand peptides or their use in hearing loss.
-This portfolio includes ten (10) issued U.S. patents and four (4) pending U.S. applications along with their foreign counterparts in various jurisdictions including, Europe, Australia, Canada and Japan, that cover the composition of matter or method of use of the JNK ligand peptides.
-These licensed patents and patent applications relating to AM-111 are expected to expire between 2020 and 2025, prior to any patent term extensions to which we may be entitled under applicable laws.
+This portfolio includes eleven (11) issued U.S. patents and three (3) pending U.S. applications along with their foreign counterparts in various jurisdictions including, Europe, Australia, Brazil, Canada, Eurasia, South Korea, Israel, India, Mexico, Ukraine and Japan, that cover the composition of matter or method of use of the JNK ligand peptides.
+These licensed patents and patent applications relating to AM-111 are expected to expire between 2020 and 2027, prior to any patent term extensions to which we may be entitled under applicable laws.
+In addition, we co-own two patent families with Xigen related to use of JNK ligand peptides for the treatment of Meniere's disease or tinnitus.